 BCRs are a set of internal rules (like a code of conduct) that regulate international personal data transfers within multinational companies.
 Their use is regulated by the European Commission, and organisations wishing to use BCRs must apply to one of the supervisory authorities across Europe to have their rules approved.

-How and when should I implement SCCs?
+How and when should I implement Standard Contract Clauses (SCCs)?

 SCCs work well for organisations that are likely to participate in two-way data sharing and in internal personal data transfers where the processing is fairly straightforward.
 SCCs only apply to the data processing activities set out in them, meaning new SCCs will have to be drafted every time personal data processing activities change.
 They are currently the only practical, useable mechanism for transferring personal data internationally between organisations.
 For example, a business based in Spain that uses a data cleansing service based in Brazil (which does not have an adequacy decision) could use SCCs to ensure the data is well protected as it is being processed.